Estate plan

 Durable Power of Attorney

-Washington requires 2 witnesses for power of attorney execution
+Washington accepts either 2 witnesses or notarization for power of attorney execution

 State-specific notes